zotonic/zotonic/doc/ref/validators/validator_format.rst

 Regular expression test.

-Checks if an input element's value matches a regular expression.
+Checks if an input element’s value matches a regular expression.
 There is an optional `negate` argument to validate only when the regular expression does not match.

 For example, to test a dutch postal code::